isabelc/Max-Quantity-For-WC-Shops/readme.txt

 * Internationalization - load_plugin_textdomain is now loaded on init rather than plugins_loaded, as it should be.

 = 1.4 =
 * New - Support for different limits for individual products.
-See the version 1.4 release post for details: https://isabelcastillo.com/woocommerce-max-quantity-1-4
+See the version 1.4 release post for details.
 * New - Support for Variable products (products with variations).
 Now, the plugin works with all products, Simple and Variable.
 * Code refactoring - Many functions were renamed:
 `isa_get_qty_alread_in_cart' was changed to 'isa_wc_max_qty_get_cart_qty`